Ultra-Fluffy Restaurant-Style Buttermilk Pancakes

 - Fresh berries

+Store.
 While these pancakes are always best fresh, you can store any leftovers in the fridge for up to 3 days.
 Just keep them covered in plastic wrap.
-To reheat, you can pop them in the microwave, in the toaster, or quickly reheat them on the stovetop.
+To reheat, I just pop them in the microwave or the toaster.
+But you can reheat them on the stovetop too.

-Yes!
+Freeze.
 These homemade buttermilk pancakes freeze super well.
-Just allow them to cool then transfer them to a plastic freezer bag for up to 2 months.
-To prevent any sticking, you can also flash freeze them on a baking sheet first.
+Just allow them to cool, then transfer them to a plastic freezer bag for up to 2 months.
+To prevent any sticking, you can also flash-freeze them on a baking sheet first.
+I don’t bother with this step because if they are cool, they usually don’t stick, and if they do, it is more like how hamburger patties stick together, and they aren’t hard to pop apart.

-I find that 25 seconds in the microwave followed by a few minutes in the toaster to crisp the outside edges again is the sweet spot!
+Reheat.
+Reheat from frozen in the microwave or the toaster and add your favorite toppings.
+I find that 25 seconds in the microwave, followed by a few minutes in the toaster to crisp the outside edges again, is the sweet spot!

 Ingredients